 As a membership organization, the Modern Language Association depends on the dedication and commitment of its members to ensure the vitality of association programs.
 Each year, hundreds of members serve on the association's committees.

-A list of the association's committees, their functions, their staff liaisons, and the names and terms of appointment of their members can be viewed by clicking here.
+provides information about the committees’ functions, their staff liaisons, and the names and terms of appointment of their members.
+A meeting calendar

 Standing Committees, Ad Hoc Committees, and Executive Committees

 A standing committee is established by the MLA Executive Council or by the constitution to oversee an ongoing activity of the association.
 This category currently includes publications committees, governance committees, prize selection committees, the MLA convention program committee, and committees that address professional or scholarly issues.
 Many of these committees report annually to the council and the Delegate Assembly.

 Ad hoc committees (sometimes called commissions or task forces), established by the council to oversee particular projects or investigate particular areas of professional or scholarly concern, exist for limited periods of time, usually two or three years, and normally issue final reports, which may include recommendations for the council's and the Delegate Assembly's consideration.
 Recent examples are the Committee on Professional Employment, the Ad Hoc Committee on the Future of Scholarly Publishing, and the Ad Hoc Committee on the Professionalization of PhDs.

 The executive committees of the MLA's forums are also part of the governance structure of the association.
 These five-member committees conduct the forums' business.
 Their responsibilities are described in the document Policies for Forums and Allied Organizations